jaye773/ProjectEuler/README.md

 ProjectEuler
 ============

-Trying to learn a new language by going through project euler problems.
+Trying to learn new languages by going through project euler problems.